holly-ai-2025/holly-v6/apps/backend/README.md

 - `DELETE /db/tasks/{task_id}` is **not supported** and returns `405 Method Not Allowed`.
 - Always use PATCH with `{ "archived": true }` for deletion.
 - Partial updates are supported: you may send any subset of fields.
+- Soft deletes are logged as `delete` actions in the Activity Log.

 ---